 Similarly, advertisements placed in the wrong places, too few places or too many places will not be effective.
 As discussed in Choosing an Advertisement Method for a Business, the concept of "where" can help find effective advertising locations.

 This analysis begins with the question, "Where are your customers when they are in the market for what you sell?"
 Home?
 Car?
 Work?
 Vacation?
 The dentist?
 The location where people are likely to be making decisions about purchasing will suggest advertising opportunities.
 Example: Say the service promoted is teeth whitening.
 Where would people be when they are thinking about this?
 First, they might be searching online, making Internet advertising, such as PPC (Pay Per Click), a possibility.
 Second, they may be in the dentist's office making printed brochures located in the waiting room another viable choice.

 All marketing and advertising is in support of the sales function of a business.
 Sales efforts add even more location factors.

 As discussed under marketing, location of brick-and-mortar stores and offices can have an impact on sales results.
 For online businesses, the "Buy Now" buttons and functions should be logically located on the page to direct website shoppers through the buying process.
-Some organizations use heat map analysis to determine optimal placement for buttons, advertisements and links on their sites.
+Some organizations use heat map analysis (Wikipedia) to determine optimal placement for buttons, advertisements and links on their sites.
 Similarly, location of a trade show booth at an expo can affect traffic to the booth and the number of sales leads received.
 Ironically, right by the entrance may not be the ideal location.